Afriyie Acquah: Turkey-based midfielder reacts to late Ghana call-up for Sudan showdown

 Sports News of Tuesday, 10 November 2020

-Ghana midfielder Afriyie is pumped up for action after being handed a late call-up for the upcoming 2022 Africa Cup of Nations (Afcon) qualifying double-header against Sudan.
+Black Stars midfielder, Afriyie Acquah is pumped up for action after being handed a late call-up for the upcoming 2022 Africa Cup of Nations (Afcon) qualifying double-header against Sudan.

+The Yeni Malatyaspor man is among seven players announced by the Ghana Football Association (GFA) as new additions to the original 23-man squad on Monday.

 It is his first invitation for national duty since playing at the 2019 Afcon final tournament in Egypt.